 Treasure Valley Habitat for Humanity has consistently earned low energy efficiency scores on its homes built in Ada County thanks to its high-quality volunteer work.
 A home’s HERS score is a relative performance score.
 The lower the number, the more energy efficient the home.

 “[Habitat] is a little bit better than most builders.
-They take the time to build with their volunteers where most builds today are rushed so there's not enough time and effort put into a home,” said Matt Vandermeer, owner of Momentum, an energy compliance testing company.
+They take the time to build with their volunteers where most builds today are rushed so there's not enough time and effort put into a home,” said Matt, owner of Momentum, an energy compliance testing company.

 Energy efficiency saves the homeowner money on their electric bill but also keeps the home warmer during the winter and cooler during the summer.
 With less air escaping through penetrations like wires and plumbing, a home can be considered more energy efficient.

-According to Vandermeer, Habitat’s HERS score is above average.
+According to Matt, Habitat’s HERS score is above average.

 “I'd say in today’s measurements [a good score] would be 65 to 70.
 That is 30 percent better than 100, which 100 is a 2006 code home.
 So, that’s 30 percent better than a home built 16 years ago…”